 Merle Jacob is Professor in Research Policy at Lund University and the UNESCO Chair in Research Management and Innovation Systems.
 Merle is currently Director if the Research Policy Institute at Lund University’s School of Economics and Management.
 Merle has previously been Director for the Centre for Technology, Innovation and Culture and the University of Oslo (09/2006-08/2010) and Professor at the Copenhagen Business School.
 Professor Jacob’s research specialisation is the relationship between science and policy.
 Her two specific areas of empirical focus are research and innovation policy and environmental policy.
 She has published extensively in both areas and is especially interested in the governance of higher education and research and the challenges posed to governance by globalisation and the integration of innovation into the mission of university.

 Trained as a sociologist and works at the intersection of science-technology-society.
 She studies the interactions of social scientific method and its publics.
 Currently she is investigating open practices in Computational Social Science and Big Data.
 She works as a senior scientist at the Centre for Social Innovation in Vienna, and is an associated researcher for the Responsible Research and Innovation in Academic Practice platform at the University of Vienna.
-Furthermore, she has been teaching sociology of knowledge, STS and critical data studies at the Technical University Munich, University of Vienna, Danube University, Krems, University of Art and Design Linz and the University of Luzern, among others and was a visiting fellow at the Carnegie Mellon University’s School of Computer Science.
-She is core member of OANA (Open Access Network Austria) and co-leads the working group on defining a national strategy for the transition to Open Science.
-During 2011-2013, she was scientific advisor to the president of the European Research Council (ERC).
+She has been teaching sociology of knowledge, STS and critical data studies at the Technical University Munich, University of Vienna, Danube University, Krems, University of Art and Design Linz and the University of Luzern, and was a visiting fellow at the Carnegie Mellon University’s School of Computer Science.
+She is core member of Open Access Network Austria and co-leads the working group on defining a national strategy for the transition to Open Science.
+From 2011-2013, she was scientific advisor to the president of the European Research Council.